civilservicelgbt/civilservicelgbt.github.io/_events/2024-04-11-civil-service-lgbt-network-at-newcastle-pride-2024.md

 ---
 layout: event
 title: Civil Service LGBT+ Network at Newcastle Pride 2024
-excerpt: >
-  Join the Civil Service LGBT+ Network at Newcastle Pride.
-Please sign up with the form in the body of the event.
+excerpt: Join the CS LGBT+ Network alongside other like-minded Civil Servants at Northern Pride Newcastle.
+At this event we will be taking part in the Saturday Parade Only
 date: 2024-04-11T10:22:52.110Z
 event:
   host: Civil Service LGBT+ Network